• Skip to primary navigation

 chocolate peanut butter tart with peanuts

-I've taken a bit of break from sweet things.
+I've taken a bit of a break from sweet things.
 It's been long enough.
 Today I'm giving you the best vegan chocolate pie you will ever have.. mostly because it is chocolate peanut butter pie and chocolate peanut butter is more better 😉

 The filling is based on these chocolate peanut butter fudge squares but I've added coconut cream to get that silky smooth texture we love in a traditional chocolate silk pie.